-- Two mobility aids can be carried free of charge as checked baggage, in addition to any checked baggage allowance.
+Two mobility aids can be carried free of charge as checked baggage, in addition to any checked baggage allowance.
 The following conditions apply:

 Assistive Devices include walking frames, walking canes, crutches, hoists, breathing support machines (eg CPAP machines), travel oxygen, portable dialysis machines, inflatable pressure cushions, shower chairs and commodes (toilet chairs).